lab-lab/nndb/movie_annotation/README.md

 As a lot of these scripts will be running for a while, we recommend using tmux as a tool to leave your scripts running in the background of a server thatyou connect to via ssh.

 ## speech-to-text
 Here you'll find a script that uses Amazon's Speech Transcription API to transform the whole movie audio into a transcript.
-Individual words have start and end timestamps down to the milisecond.
+Individual words have start and end timestamps down to the millisecond.
 Have fun.

 ## visual info
 Here you'll find scripts to use both AWS Rekognition and Google Cloud Video Intelligence API to get information about your videos: labels, face detection, emotion recognition, celebrity detection, scene labelling.